itmat/pade/README.md

 If you have questions on the program or its usage or if you want to report any bugs, please contact: <tt><a href="mailto:ggrant@pcbi.upenn.edu">ggrant@pcbi.upenn.edu</a></tt>.</font>

 -----

+## Install PADE on your mac
+1. Make sure you have the **clang version of Python** and not the apple's version which is compiled with llvm-gcc.

+		brew install python

+	For more information, please see <http://pragmaticstartup.wordpress.com/2012/12/25/error-command-llvm-gcc-4-2-failed-with-exit-status-1/>

+2. Install command line tools with the latest version of Xcode.
+You can download the Xcode [here](https://developer.apple.com/xcode/).
+To install the command line tools:

+	1. Start Xcode on the Mac.
+	2. Choose Preferences from the Xcode menu.
+	3. In the General panel, click Downloads.
+ 	4. On the Downloads window, choose the Components tab.
+	5. Click the Install button next to Command Line Tools.

+3. Install pip.

+		sudo easy_install pip

+4. Install required dependencies.

+	Install gfortran:

+		brew install gfortran

+	Install numpy, scipy, yaml and setuptools:

+		pip install numpy

+		sudo pip install scipy

+		sudo pip install pyyaml

+		pip install setuptools

+	Install hdf5:

+		brew install hdf5

+	(if that doesn't work, try: )

+	    brew tap homebrew/science
+    	brew install hdf5

+    Then, you can install h5py:

+		sudo pip install h5py

+	Install redis-server and libpng:

+		brew install redis

+		brew install libpng

+	Install freetype.
+You can download it [here](http://sourceforge.net/projects/freetype/files/latest/download).
+Then:

+		cd path/to/freetype-2.5.2
+		./configure
+		make
+		make install
+		sudo ln -s /usr/local/include/freetype2/ /usr/include/freetype

+	Finally, install matplotlib:

+		sudo pip install matplotlib

+5. Git clone and Install PADE

+		git clone git@github.com:itmat/pade.git
+		cd pade/
+		sudo python setup.py install